How did Packers do in draft value relative to 2023 consensus board?

-How did the Green Bay Packers do in terms during the 2022 NFL draft?
+How did the Green Bay Packers do in terms of value during the 2023 NFL draft?
 This is a tough question to answer.
 Maybe impossible.

 Value is an important part of the draft process.
 An understanding of the board is vital to judging how teams went about maximizing value during the draft.

 However, establishing true “value” is incredibly difficult.
 Thirty-two teams have thirty-two different draft boards, and there is no consensus big board for all teams.
 Teams scout differently and have different schemes, coaching staffs and needs.

 The best we can do is base value on the consensus of the information available.

 Arif Hasan of PFN creates the go-to consensus board, which ranks the top 300 players in the draft class based on more than 70 different big boards from draft analysts.
 As Hasan says, “the consensus of these experts does a better predictive job than individual experts.”
 Wisdom of the crowd.
 The collective is better than the opinion of one.